namiduru/namiduru/README.md

 </br>

-😄 Part time life long learner and full time software developer.

 🔭 I’m currently working as a front-end developer at the JotForm as a member of the payment team, previosly I have worked at Huawei as a Software Engineer for two years.

-📫 You can reach me at mehmetnamiduru@gmail.com
+📫 You can reach me from mehmetnamiduru@gmail.com or https://www.linkedin.com/in/mehmet-nam%C4%B1duru-a0179a123/